nopnop2002/esp-idf-ultrasonic/esp-idf-ultrasonic-WebSocket/README.md

 There is an example of using the component [here](https://github.com/Molorius/ESP32-Examples).
 It's a great job.

-# Software requirements
-ESP-IDF V4.4/V5.x.
-ESP-IDF V5.0 is required when using ESP32-C2.
-ESP-IDF V5.1 is required when using ESP32-C6.

 # How to build
 ```
 git clone https://github.com/nopnop2002/esp-idf-ultrasonic